Shortlisting Rules and Incentives in an End-to-End Model for Participatory Budgeting: First-Stage Strategy-Proofness

 \end{itemize} \end{definition}

-Thus, a pessimist is pessimistic w.r.t.\ the advantages she can gain from manipulating.
-For optimists it is the other way round.
-Finally, an anticipative manipulator knows everyone's preferences on both $\shortlistedProj$ and $\shortlistedProj'$ and uses them to predict their votes during the second stage for both scenarios.
-Note that this definition applies seamlessly under the overlap preference model and the cost preference model.
+Thus, a pessimist is pessimistic with respect to the advantages they can gain from manipulating: assuming the best if she is truthful and the worst otherwise.
+For optimists it is the other way around.
+Finally, an anticipatory manipulator knows everyone's preferences on both $\projSet$ and $\projSet'$ and uses them to predict their votes for the second stage.

-We are looking for rules that do not allow for successful manipulation, i.e., that are first-stage strategyproof (FSSP).
-We distinguish two cases: either the manipulator is \emph{restricted to} her awareness set (R-FSSP) or she can also propose any of the projects proposed by others (\emph{unrestricted}, U-FSSP).
+We are looking for rules that do not allow for successful manipulation, \textit{i.e.}, that are \emph{first-stage strategy-proof} (FSSP).
+We distinguish two cases: either the manipulator is \emph{restricted to} their awareness set (R-FSSP) or they can also propose any of the projects proposed by others (during the shortlisting stage), \textit{i.e.}, they are \emph{unrestricted} (U-FSSP).